Rankin2000/automa/README.md

 It saves the results to an HTML file as well attempting to highlight any supsicious items found by the tools.

 ## Scope
-The tool is quite limited in its scope, it was designed specifically for Portable Executable files and the Virtual Machine agent was only designed Windows 7.
+The tool is quite limited in its scope, it was designed specifically for Portable Executable files and the Virtual Machine agent was only designed for Windows 7.

 ## Installation
 The tool lacks a lot of useful functionality that needs to be implemented in future work for example, it currently uses hard coded directories.